Up to 50% off sofas & mattresses — limited‑time deals.

 Feature Gather Deep Axis Classic Lounge Deep Barrett II Track Arm

-Back cushion fill Fiber; encased Fiber-down feel; encased Fiber-down feel; encased Fiber; encased
+Back cushion Fiber; encased Fiber-down feel; encased Fiber-down feel; encased Fiber; encased

-Overall depth feel (testing) Deep and lounge-forward, but still structured Classic depth; easiest to sit upright Extra-deep; designed for full sprawl Shallow-to-mid depth; easiest to fit smaller rooms
+Depth feel Deep and lounge-forward, but still structured Classic depth; easiest to sit upright Extra-deep; designed for full sprawl Shallow-to-mid depth; easiest to fit smaller rooms

 Back support (testing) Good with a relaxed posture Strongest for upright sitting Relaxed; best with a lumbar pillow Consistent and neutral

-Cooling / breathability (testing) Moderate Moderate Moderate; warmer with long lounging Moderate-to-good
+Cooling Moderate Moderate Moderate; warmer with long lounging Moderate-to-good

-Cleaning practicality (testing) Medium; deeper seams collect crumbs Medium Medium-low; depth and seams trap debris Higher; easiest to keep looking tidy
+Cleaning Medium; deeper seams collect crumbs Medium Medium-low; depth and seams trap debris Higher; easiest to keep looking tidy

 How We Tested It

-I led our How We Test Sofas process with Marcus and Mia rotating everyday use—quick sits, long TV blocks, laptop sessions, and end-of-day lounging.
-Jenna and Ethan focused on couple comfort, motion transfer, and how easy it was to reset pillows and cushions after a long night.
+I led our How We Test Sofas process, with Marcus and Mia rotating through quick sits, long TV blocks, laptop sessions, and end-of-day lounging.
+Jenna and Ethan focused on two-person comfort, motion transfer, and how quickly pillows and cushions bounced back after a full night of use.

-Across all four models, we tracked assembly and setup, comfort and ergonomics, depth fit, cooling and breathability, sofa durability signals, fabric and cleaning practicality, size and layout practicality, and value and warranty.
-The goal wasn’t a showroom impression—it was seeing what these sofas feel like after real use.
+Across all four models, our hands-on testing tracked assembly and setup, comfort and ergonomics, depth fit, cooling and breathability, early sofa durability signals, fabric and cleaning practicality, size and layout practicality, and value and warranty.
+The goal was simple: judge how these sofas behave after real use, not just a quick showroom sit.

 Crate and Barrel Sofa: Our Testing Experience